alastairgould/Dot-net-core-systemd/NOTES.md

 Run the app via systemctl start
 Show app status using systemctl status, point out memory limit

-Explain you have also setup firewalld rules, by copying another file Don't want to copy all these files manually, so i've created package using a spec file(*similar nuspec) Remove manual copy
+Explain you have also setup firewall rules by copying another file to the firewall services folder Don't want to copy all these files manually, so i've created package using a spec file(*similar nuspec) Remove manual copy